kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__learn__understanding-kubernetes-executors.md

 ### About Botkube

-Botkube is a collaborative troubleshooting tool designed specifically for Kubernetes users.
-With Botkube, you can seamlessly receive and act on alerts directly within your preferred messaging and collaboration platforms like Slack, Microsoft Teams, Discord, and Mattermost.
-In addition, Botkube enables you to automate actions based on events, run kubectl and Helm commands, receive recommendations for best practices and much more.
+Botkube is an AI-powered Kubernetes troubleshooting tool for DevOps, SREs, and developers.
+Botkube harnesses AI to automate troubleshooting, remediation, and administrative tasks— streamlining operations to save teams valuable time and accelerate development cycles.
+Botkube empowers both Kubernetes experts and non-experts to make complex tasks accessible to all skill levels.
 [Get started with Botkube for free.](https://app.botkube.io/)

-### Dig deeper: